How to Make All Your Meetings More Effective & Less of a Time Suck

 Make it a choice

-As we revealed earlier, mandatory meetings are ineffective and can lead to a huge dip in team productivity.
+As I revealed earlier, mandatory meetings are ineffective and can lead to a huge dip in team productivity.
 Especially when you’ve dragged in team members who just don’t need to be there.

 By making it a choice you give people the opportunity to want to take part and provide them with some autonomy of the information they feel they need to know.